Growth marketing and growth hacking are terms you hear loosely thrown around.

 Be sure to align your SEM strategy with your campaign objectives:

 - Win new customers: Consumers rely on search to inform purchase decisions.
 SEM can help with every stage of the decision process.
-At the start of their journey, 49 percent of consumers use a search engine to find the products they want.

 - Drive sales: Search’s strength is driving conversions.
 It outperforms other marketing channels across devices in conversion rates.